Gordon helps Magic beat Cavaliers 103-83, snap 2-game skid

 ORLANDO, Fla.
+(AP) — Free of the minutes’ restriction that had been placed on him early this season as he recovered from a hamstring injury, Orlando forward Aaron Gordon made the most of his extra time on the floor.

-(AP) — Aaron Gordon broke out of a shooting slump with 6-of-9 sniping from 3-point range and scored a season-high 24 points, leading the Orlando Magic to a 103-83 win over the Cleveland Cavaliers on Monday night.
+Gordon broke out of a shooting slump Monday night, hitting six of nine 3-pointers on the way to a season-high 24 points as the Magic beat the Cleveland Cavaliers 103-83.

-Gordon entered the game having made just three of 20 3-point attempts.
+Gordon entered having made just three of 20 3-point attempts.
 He tied a career best with the six made 3s midway through the third quarter.
 Gordon scored 13 points in the third as the Magic broke open a close game.
-He also grabbed a season-best 11 rebounds.
+He also grabbed a season-best 11 rebounds in 28 minutes.

+“They bumped me up a little bit and I think I’m around 28 or 30 minutes now, and I want to be on the floor as much as I possibly can,” said Gordon, who is still nursing a hamstring injury from late last season.
+“I don’t want to be limited in any way.
+I just want to go out there and be free and play in the game’s flow.”

 Up two points at the break, Orlando outscored Cleveland 38-18 in the third period, pushing its lead to 89-67.
 The Magic made six of 10 shots from beyond the arc in the third period and posted their second-highest scoring quarter of the season.